 Welcome to the Orange class page.
 The class teacher in Orange class is Miss Parker and the Early Years Practitioner is Miss Wells.
 Mrs Arrand, Mrs Holmes and Mrs White support and help us too!
-During the Spring and Summer term we also have a trainee teacher, Miss Holland, in Orange class.
+During the Summer term we also have a trainee teacher, Miss Holland, in Orange class.

 Our PE days are Monday and Friday; please send your child's PE kit in on a Monday and we will send it home on a Friday.
 We give out homework books on a Friday and collect them in on a Wednesday.
 Our reading books will also be changed on a Wednesday.

 Please follow our Twitter page @Miss_N_Parker for more exciting updates!

 Our whole school theme for the Summer term is 'All Creatures Great and Small' and our essential question is 'Who was the greatest dinosaur?'.
 We will be learning about lots of different dinosaurs in our new immersive classroom which has been transformed into a dino-mite dinosaur den!
 It includes a waterfall, reading cave, dinosaur nest, Triceratops territory and T-Rex territory.
 Towards the end of our project we will decide who we think was the greatest and present our learning in groups in preparation for our dino-mite exhibition!

 The Early Years Foundation Stage has 7 areas of learning.

 Here is what we will be covering in the Summer term:

 We will be developing our understanding of the school values with a focus on ‘Respect’ and ‘Empowerment’, developing our teamwork and problem solving skills in team challenges, playing group games with rules, solving problems with our peers independently by thinking of our own ideas and fair solutions, and sharing our home experiences during our weekly Tapestry time.
 We will also be developing our confidence in preparation for our exhibition and presentation of learning.